Pride and Prejudice: Elizabeth's letters in the resolution of the plot

 private letters, speculations that could not in civility be said in conversation.

-By this time it is clear to the reader that Elizabeth and Darcy have both come to regret their former mischaracterisations of one another, and are primed to recognise their love.
-But the circumstances of Darcy's first proposal; his crass denigration of Elizabeth's family and herself, and the absolute finality of her dismissal of him in response, still stood in the way of the desired happy ending.
-As do the obligations set up by Darcy's paying-off Wickham, which he had tried to keep secret.
-The logjam turns out to be broken in the unlikely person of Lady Catherine de Bourgh, who had received a report that the two may be about to become engaged; and then confronted first Elizabeth and then Darcy with a demand that they each undertake never to marry one another.
-Both in turn had refused to give any such guarantee; and in respect of Darcy "its effect had been exactly contrariwise" in giving him reason to hope that a renewed and contrite proposal, might be acceptable.
-But as John Sutherland has noted, Austen has set the reader a puzzle; who had given Lady Catherine the (premature) report of the oncoming engagement, and how?
-An answer appears to have been suggested to Elizabeth the day after Lady Catherine's visit, when Mr Bennet receives a letter from Mr Collins, who says that he had informed Lady Catherine of the possible engagement between Elizabeth and Darcy, intelligence which Mr Bennet concludes Mr Collins must have learned from a letter to Charlotte, which Mr Bennet assumes must gave come from one of her family, "the good-natured, gossiping Lucases".
-But Elizabeth will have known this not to be at all likely, as the information passed to Lady Catherine - and then thrown back at her - had included private circumstances of the marriage settlement of Wickham and Lydia, which the Lucases would not have known.
+By this time, it is clear to the reader that Elizabeth and Darcy have both come to regret their former mischaracterisations of one another, and are primed to recognise their love.
+But the circumstances of Darcy's first proposal, his crass denigration of Elizabeth's family and herself, and the absolute finality of her dismissal of him in response, still stood in the way of the desired happy ending.
+As do the obligations set up by Darcy's paying off Wickham, which he had tried to keep secret.
+The logjam turns out to be broken in the unlikely person of Lady Catherine de Bourgh, who had received a report that the two may be about to become engaged, and then confronted first Elizabeth and then Darcy with a demand that they each undertake never to marry one another.
+Both in turn had refused to give any such guarantee; and in respect of Darcy, "its effect had been exactly contrariwise" in giving him reason to hope that a renewed and contrite proposal might be acceptable.
+But as John Sutherland has noted, Austen has set the reader a puzzle: who had given Lady Catherine the (premature) report of the oncoming engagement, and how?
+An answer appears to have been suggested to Elizabeth the day after Lady Catherine's visit, when Mr Bennet receives a letter from Mr Collins, who says that he had informed Lady Catherine of the possible engagement between Elizabeth and Darcy, intelligence which Mr Bennet concludes Mr Collins must have learned from a letter to Charlotte, which Mr Bennet assumes must have come from one of her family, "the good-natured, gossiping Lucases".
+But Elizabeth will have known this not to be at all likely, as the information passed to Lady Catherine – and then thrown back at her – had included private circumstances of the marriage settlement of Wickham and Lydia, which the Lucases would not have known.